tomaspozo/withsupabase/db-functions-api-calls/README.md

    - A trigger that calls the `send_message_to_webhook` function on new messages records.

 ## Next steps

-Follow along with the [blog](https://tomaspozo.com/articles/secure-api-calls-supabase-pg-net-vault)

-Or, set up manually:

 1. Create the foolowing vault secrets in your Supabase instance: